prathamtomar99/ML_in_C/README.md

 ## **Folder Structure**

     .
-    ├── BASIC                   # first ML basic folder │   ├── one_neuron          # One Neuron working)
+    ├── BASIC                      # first ML basic folder │   ├── one_neuron             # One Neuron working
+    │   ├── many_neural_with_gate  # different neurons for all gates
+    │   ├── XOR_OR_NAND_AND        # complicated and compact approach for XOR
     └── README.md